kanisterio/kanister/examples/stable/mysql-csi-snapshot/README.md

-# Backup and Restore of MySQL DB using CSI VolumeSnapshots
+# MySQL DB using CSI VolumeSnapshots

 VolumeSnapshots provide Kubernetes users with a standardized way to copy a volume's contents at a particular point in time without creating an entirely new volume.
 This functionality enables, for example, database administrators to backup databases before performing edit or delete modifications.